 Explain to your students that instructions are important in any activity, even a game like Ludo.
 Games can become confusing without clear instructions.
-Instructions tell us what to do in a sequence or an organised pattern.
+Instructions tell us what to do in a sequence or an organized pattern.

 Routine means doing something in a sequence.
-Ia step is missed it means that a mistake will be made.
+If they miss a step, it means that they will have made a mistake.
 Stress the importance of routine in people's lives as it creates discipline.